 Part of belonging to the Muinntir involves not only receiving, but also giving support; both to the Order and to the Muinntir as a whole.
 An important part of our sense of spiritual community is centred on mutual giving.
 A Muinntireach lives by a set of guidelines, called a "Seol" (Gaelic for way, method).
 The Seol is adapted from the Rule of the Order to suit the life of a Muinntireach; it is expressly geared towards helping a Muinntireach to live a committed Spiritual life whilst also managing a full time job and/or a family.

 THE ORDER OF CEILI DE

-From then on, every aspect of an Aonaran's life reflects this commitment.
-Leading a contemplative life, alongside active work for the Order, fills every day.
-The work of an Order member will reflect where their God-given skills lie; it could be teaching the tradition or administrative work, etc... but it will also often simply be doing whatever they can, based upon what is needed in any given moment.
+The work of either an Anruth or a fully-professsed Order member (called and Aonaran) will reflect where their God-given skills lie; it could be teaching the tradition or administrative work, etc... but for all of us, it will also often simply be doing whatever we can, based upon what is needed in any given moment.
 Seeing what needs to be done and doing it is a great discipline in itself.